 Seriously, try apple butter on all sorts of sandwiches (including breakfast sandwiches).
 This apple butter grilled cheese adds shaved turkey and sliced apples to the mix.
 Get the Apple Butter Turkey and Cheddar Grilled Cheese Sandwich recipe.

 Pork and apples are a perfect pair, but if you want to go beyond simply serving a bit of apple butter on the side, spread it on pork chops so it caramelizes as they cook—and up the autumn ante with apple wedges and earthy sage.
 Get the Apple Butter Sage Pork Chops recipe.

 If you don’t have a Bundt pan yet, this cake is gorgeous enough to make you fix that, stat.
-(Plus, then you can use your Bundt pan for lots of other things in between cakes.)
 There’s apple butter in the batter and in the creamy cheesecake filling running through the middle—along with shredded apples and cozy spices.
 Get the Apple Butter Bundt Cake with Apple Butter Cheesecake Filling recipe.

 If drop cookies are more your speed, apple butter snickerdoodles and apple butter oatmeal cookies are great too, but these exquisite apple butter pinwheels are as lovely to look at as they are to eat.
 Cream cheese keeps the dough tender, while pecans add crunch.
 Get the Apple Butter Rugelach recipe.